aymenhafeez/aymenhafeez.github.io/_posts/2022-09-14-nvim-telescope.md

 buffer, and so after eventually finding the note I was looking for, the buffer list would be full of random .tex files.
 We can mirror this functionality with Telescope, but without having to open each file to check it.
-By default, the `find_files` picker list files in the current working directory.
+By default, the `find_files` picker lists files in the current working directory.
 However, it can also be given a specific directory to list files from.
 The same can be done with the `live_grep` picker.